 Loading

-Interactivity and Animation in SVG
+Interactivity and Animation in SVG-tutorial

 SVG (Scalable Vector Graphics) is not just for static shapes it also supports animation and interactivity, making graphics dynamic and engaging on web pages.